unixorn/awesome-zsh-plugins/README.md

 * [prezto](https://github.com/sorin-ionescu/prezto) - Prezto enriches the ZSH command line interface environment with sane defaults, aliases, functions, auto completion, and prompt themes
 * [zeesh](https://github.com/zeekay/zeesh) - Zeesh is a cross-platform Zsh framework.
 It's similar to, but incompatible with, oh-my-zsh.
 It has a modular plugin architecture making it easy to extend.
 It has a rich set of defaults, but is designed to be as lightweight as possible.
 * [zgen](https://github.com/tarjoilija/zgen) - A lightweight plugin manager for ZSH inspired by antigen.
+* [zoppo](https://github.com/zoppo/zoppo) - the crippled configuration framework for Zsh.
+As an italian saying goes: "chi va con lo zoppo, impara a zoppicare", we realized we were walking with a cripple and are now going to become crippled ourselves.
 * [zshuery](https://github.com/myfreeweb/zshuery) - A simpler zsh configuration framework. jQuery did this for JS, we're doing it for zsh.

 ## Plugins